 IFCS’ relationship with local businesses, community organizations and service agencies are an integral part of our services.
 We are always looking for new partners to work with us and help provide resources.
 Such support helps IFCS respond to the ongoing needs of our community.

-Contact our Development Director to begin the conversation about what might work best for your group, or to propose another idea.
+Explore ideas for building a custom Community or Corporate Partnership with IFCS, or contact our Development Director to begin the conversation about what might work best for your group.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.